DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 deposits at the central bank).
 In addition, transactions among enterprises are sometimes based on mutual credit.

-Banks as the most important issuers of media of payment in the modern economy are subject to regulation and supervision by the state and the central bank.
+Banks, as the most important issuers of media of payment in the modern economy, are subject to regulation and supervision by the state and the central bank.
 The means of payment issued by banks and central banks can be considered part of the same currency: they share the same unit of account, banks strive to uphold their promise to exchange bank deposits